agarun/agarun.com/projects/kume.md

 ---
 title: kume
-summary: Visualizing image segmentation with k-means clustering
+summary: Visualizing image segmentation and color quantization using k-means clustering
 description: An interactive data visualization demonstrating how k-means clustering can be used to determine dominant colors in images.
 It draws the image with a reduced palette after performing color quantization based on the segments.
 live: https://agarun.github.io/kume
 code: https://github.com/agarun/kume